 The list of the Third Party Websites currently accessed by students have been assessed for risk and deemed to be of low and medium risk for security.

 Student usernames are the first initial with the first four letters of the surname followed by a number.
 Student email addresses are their username, ending with @eq.edu.au (e.g email@example.com).

 The password is the same as used to log on to the school Wi-Fi, Web printing, school computers and the BYOD Logon connector.
 You can reset a known password online or all teachers can reset forgotten passwords.

 Our school IT Technicians are available for students to visit before school, during lunch breaks and after school for any query or problems that they may have.

 You can also email IT@macknorthbeachesshs.eq.edu.au to get into contact with our IT team.

 Financial hardship and laptops under repair

 We understand that for some families a laptop may be too expensive or occasions when a student laptop may be under repair.
-Our school can provide day loan laptops, please contact the school for a day loan application form.
+Our school can provide day loan laptops, please contact the Resource Centre for a day loan application form.